Aman-Papaney/supreme-train/README.md

     npm start

-    Open your browser and navigate to http://localhost:3000.
+    Open your browser and navigate to http://localhost:4123.

 Technologies Used

-    React.js
+    Node.js
-    [Your Weather API]
+    weatherapi.com

 Contributing